OpenDigitalTwin-Dev/FENGSim/README.md

 <div align="center"><img src="images/dt2.jpg" alt="FENGSim" width="500"/></div>

 # Cosmic Cube
-By using just one command, you could open the door to the world of CAX and Digital Twin.
+By using just one command, you could open the door to the world of CAX and Digital Twins.

 `curl -O https://raw.githubusercontent.com/OpenDigitalTwin-Dev/OpenDigitalTwin/main/cube.x && sudo chmod 777 cube.x && ./cube.x`

 You will get all the codes of CAX software and the development environment.
+The Cosmic Cube can be used for the development of CAX, BIM, MBD, EDA, Visualization, AR/VR, Virtual City, Digital Twin and Metaverse.

 # [Airfoil Benchmark](https://github.com/fengsim/FENGSim-Dev/wiki/Home)